DataSF/datasf.github.io/blog/_posts/2016-11-11-new-data-on-the-block-1-library-usage.md

     author_link: 'https://www.flickr.com/photos/jasonunbound/'
     license: CC BY-NC 2.0
     license_link: 'https://creativecommons.org/licenses/by-nc/2.0/'
-description: 'Newly posted library data!'
+description: 'This is the first in a series of posts in which we highlight recently published data to the open data portal.
+First up, library data!'
 date: 2016-11-17 00:00:00
 categories:
   - blog